Welcome!

 Slow Cooker Chicken Stock from Kitchen Scraps-The Unlikely Homeschool

-Now don't go confusing this with what Swanson's been ladling up for decades.
-No. No. No.
+Now, don't confuse this with what Swanson has been ladling up for decades.
+No, no, no.

 A quick aside: America is one of the few countries in the world that does not seem to value the many health properties of bone broth.
-Grandmother's all over Creation have been serving up chicken soup to their ailing loved ones for years.
-And yet, homemade chicken soup has fallen out of vogue here in the States and has been replaced with Ramen, Campbell's, or any myriad of canned knock-offs.
+Grandmothers all over Creation have been serving up chicken soup to their ailing loved ones for years.
+Yet, homemade chicken soup has fallen out of vogue here in the States and has been replaced with Ramen, Campbell's, or any myriad of canned knock-offs.

 While this simple home remedy might seem like an old wive's tale, there is actually substantial research to prove that broth/stock made from actual animal bones...not bullion cubes or chicken breasts, but BONES...has natural healing properties.
 For more information, be sure to read The Many Benefits of Bone Broth.

-As an added bonus, THIS particular stock is as budget friendly as it gets...IT'S MADE FROM SCRAPS that I would just be throwing out anyway.
+As an added bonus, this particular stock is as budget-friendly as it gets.
+It's made from scraps that I would have thrown out anyway.

 Ingredients: